 I always recommend getting wild caught Alaskan salmon.
-Farmed fish is not quite as nutritious and often contains parasites due to the fishes living conditions (YIKES!).
-This salmon plus some veggies and quinoa and you’re in for a delicious and nutritious meal.
+Farmed fish is not quite as nutritious and often contains parasites due to the living conditions of the fish (YIKES!).

 How to bake salmon

 The best thing about this recipe is its flavor, but also how easy it is to make!
 It only requires a few minutes of you actively doing something, so it’s the perfect recipe for a busy night.